chihyanghsu0805/computer-science/system_design/cap.md

 -   Fail-Over:
     -   Active-Passive:
-        -   heartbeats are sent between the active
+        -   Heartbeats are sent between the active
         -   If the heartbeat is interrupted, passive takes over
         -   Hot or Cold standby
         -   Master-Slave